 A Century Of Academic Nursing Excellence: Transforming The Future

 In celebration of the UNMC College of Nursing Centennial, a beautiful coffee-table book has been created to showcase the history of the College.
 The book features historical information taken from the 1917-1987 College of Nursing book and continues through present day.
-This is a pre-sale and upon purchase, books will be shipped in mid-October.
-Books will also be available for purchase at the College of Nursing Centennial Gala on Friday, October 20, 2017.
 Only 200 books have been printed, so don’t miss out on taking home a piece of UNMC Nursing history!

-The University of Nebraska Medical Center College of Nursing, the state’s oldest publicly-supported nursing college, will celebrate its 100th anniversary beginning in October.
+The University of Nebraska Medical Center College of Nursing, the state’s oldest publicly-supported nursing college, celebrated its 100th anniversary in October 2017.

 The college, which is part of the University of Nebraska Medical Center, has a long and rich history.
 Since its first class began with 13 women on Oct.
 16, 1917, in the "University of Nebraska School for Nurses," more than 14,500 students have graduated.